cmotc/vaLAIR/LUA.md

   particle is generated as it is generated.
 It is the total count of blocked and non-blocked particles in the room.

+###Dynamic Variables Exported to Global Scope in Lua From Vala During Map Generation

+During map generation, Vala also keeps a running list of the tags associated with the entities in all the rooms on a per-room basis.
+This list is then exported along with the numeric prevalence of the tag

+####Why Tables?

+I'd like to say I planned this or even that I think it's inherently the best way, but neither of those things are true.
+I think it's an acceptable way.

 ###Vala Functions registered with Lua for Map Generation

 Besides that, you need to be able to retrieve different types of information